ipns-link/specs/trustless.md

 ### Solution: TLS passthrough with effective MITM monitoring

-In modern TLS, during the initial handshake, the client transmits the fully qualified domain name (FQDN) of its desired server, using a Server Name Indication (SNI) field.
+In modern TLS, during the [initial handshake](https://www.cloudflare.com/en-in/learning/ssl/what-happens-in-a-tls-handshake/), the client transmits the fully qualified domain name (FQDN) of its desired server, using a Server Name Indication (SNI) field.
 Because this information is transmitted before the client even knows the server's public key, SNI is unencrypted.
 A [TLS Passthrough](https://github.com/SomajitDey/isp) (TLSP) is an MITM that can read the SNI, and route the traffic accordingly to the desired backend, which terminates TLS.

 But there is nothing to prevent the TLSP from acting as an [MITM proxy](https://docs.mitmproxy.org/stable/concepts-howmitmproxyworks/#the-mitm-in-mitmproxy) (MITMP), terminating the TLS itself and creating a parallel TLS connection with the backend.
-Essentially, an MITMP acts as the server to the client and as the client to the server.
+Essentially, an MITMP purports to be the server to the client and the client to the server.

 Although MITMPs can't be prevented altogether, they can be caught.
 For any reputed Gateway provider, the risk of getting caught is sufficient to preclude MITM attacks, as those who do get caught, may be blacklisted and banned.